 - Collaborative practice between students and their peers.

-- Are you modeling the expectations for mastery of the standards during every lesson that you teach?
+Do you model the expectations for mastery of the standards in every lesson?

-As a classroom teacher, I created the “BRACE” acronym to help me remember to include all levels of Gradual Release of Student Responsibility during instruction.
+I created the “BRACE” acronym to help me remember all levels of Gradual Release of Student Responsibility.
 If you don’t currently have a method to help you remember the steps, feel free to utilize this one.

-B-Be intentional about the instructional strategies and sequencing of information that is taught to students.
+B-Be intentional about the instructional strategies and sequencing of information.

-R-Remember to utilize all available data when considering scaffolds to include within lessons
+R-Remember to utilize all available data and add scaffolds as needed

 A- Academic expectations should be modeled within each lesson taught to students to ensure students understand the performance standards they are required to meet to show mastery of the standard.